chatkausik/First-Capstone-Project/README.md

 The number of faces in movie poster has a non-neglectable effect to the movie rating.

-After discretizing the imdb_score to two categories Bad (0 to 7.5) and good(7.6 to 10) and fit to different classification models say Decision Tree, RandomForest and Logistic Regression, i am getting 82% of average model prediction accuracy with 18% error prediction rate for the test.
+3. After discretizing the imdb_score to two categories Bad (0 to 5) and good(6 to 10) and fit to different classification models say Decision Tree, RandomForest, XGBoosting and Logistic Regression, i am getting 82% of average model prediction accuracy with 18% error prediction rate for the test.
 That's good actually.

-Whereas with original IMDB_score, different regression models can predict only with 47% accuracy.
+4. RNN Sentiment model can predict the sentiment with 82% accuracy.